By Katharine B. Soper

 Another development solves the problem of pain and suffering caused by an overloaded pack.
 (I am convinced that heavy packs fell more pilgrims than any other single cause.)
 A basic principle of pilgrimage is to take only the essentials in order to be free of the tyranny of things.
 The rule of thumb is that a pilgrim’s pack should weigh the lesser of 10 percent of your body weight or 8 kilos (17.5 pounds).
 For me, that’s 12.8 pounds—a change of clothes, rain gear, a sleeping bag, and a toothbrush.
 But most people have a more expansive view of what’s essential, requiring a considerably heavier pack.
 Baggage transport companies let you have it both ways.
 They are reliable, cheap, and it’s easy to use their services.
 In the morning, you simply fill out the requested information on an envelope provided by the albergue or hotel, insert the required cash (between 5 and 8 euros), and attach the envelope to your pack.
 You deposit your pack at the front door and off you go with nothing but a small daypack containing water, rain gear, and a snack.

 Communications are much better, too.
 In 2002, cell phones were the exception on the Camino, and smart phones were not yet widely available.
 Very few refugios had wi-fi or computers for public use.
 Now, smart phones have become so common that on my last trip I met an American (of course) who was doing a study of the most popular apps used on the Camino.
-And it’s the rare albergue that doesn’t have free wi-fi, making it easy to stay connected with your real life (and responsibilities and concerns) while on the trail.
+When I commented that the more interesting question to me was why smart phones were a good thing on the Camino, he became incensed and accused me of being a Luddite!)
+Now it’s the rare albergue that doesn’t have electric outlets by the beds for charging phones and free wi-fi, making it easy to stay connected with your real life (and responsibilities and concerns) while on the trail.